odedniv/nil_or/README.md

 ## Usage

 When am I going to need it?
+Instead of writing:

     date_of_birth = params[:date_of_birth] ? params[:date_of_birth].to_date : nil

+Write:

     date_of_birth = params[:date_of_birth].nil_or.to_date

 When x is not nil: